The Growing Threat of Water Privatization

 Food & Watch is at the forefront of the movement to support local solutions to this growing program.
 We work with grassroots groups and local advocates to pass city ordinances to establish income-based water affordability programs.
 For a person to have access to water, service charges must be affordable.
 The United Nations indicates that for water charges to be considered affordable, they should not exceed 3 percent of a household’s income.
 An income-based billing program would adjust a low-income household’s water bill down to a level that they can afford to pay.

 At the federal level, we advocate for a dedicated source of federal funding to help public water and wastewater utilities make critical updates and repairs and keep service charges affordable for their communities.
-Urge your Congressional Representative to support the WATER Act and support our public water and sewer systems.
+Urge your Congressional Representative to co-sponsor the WATER Act and support our public water and sewer systems.